Polygence blog / Research Opportunities and Ideas

 3. Natural language processing and BERT

-In 2018, Google released BERT, a neural language model which helped NLP practitioners outperform previous state of the art benchmarks in language tasks (e.g. question answering, sentiment analysis, machine translation).
+In 2018, Google released BERT, a neural language model that helped NLP practitioners outperform previous state-of-the-art benchmarks in language tasks (e.g. question answering, sentiment analysis, machine translation).
 In this project, learn how deep learning researchers approach problems in language quantitatively and develop an understanding of "contextual word embeddings" and the motivation for BERT.
 Then, apply BERT to a language task of your choosing.
 One example is quantifying political bias in news articles.

 Idea by AI research mentor Anav